JicoDotNet/Online-Sharable-eNotepad-AspNet-With-AzureTableStorage/README.md

 - **Shareability:** Notes can be shared with others via a unique URL.

 ### Benefits
+Using this online sharable notepad has some benefits.

 - **Convenience:** Eliminates the need for physical paper and is available across all your devices.
 - **Organization:** Features like tagging and categorization help keep notes organized.